AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 So the first thing we do is call the `ggplot` function.
 This function lets R know that we're creating a new plot, and any of the arguments we give the `ggplot` function are the *global* options for the plot: they apply to all layers on the plot.

 We've passed in two arguments to `ggplot`.
 First, we tell `ggplot` what data we want to show on our figure, in this example the gapminder data we read in earlier.
 For the second argument we passed in the `aes` function, which tells `ggplot` how variables in the **data** map to *aesthetic* properties of the figure, in this case the **x** and **y** locations.
 Here we told `ggplot` we want to plot the "gdpPercap" column of the gapminder data frame on the x-axis, and the "lifeExp" column on the y-axis.
-Notice that we didn't need to explicitly pass `aes` these columns (e.g. `x = gapminder[, "gdpPercap"]`), this is because `ggplot` is smart enough to know to look in the **data** for that column!
+Notice that we didn't need to explicitly pass these columns to `aes` function (e.g. `x = gapminder[, "gdpPercap"]`), this is because `ggplot` is smart enough to know to look in the **data** for that column!

+Let's break this long command into parts:
 By itself, the call to `ggplot` isn't enough to draw a figure:

 ```{r}